texansodapop/StockPricePredictionApplication/README.md

 2020-06-01

-The fourth question ask you what feature in the stock you want to look at.
+The fourth question asks what stock feature you want to look at.
 Yahoo only provides the High, Low, Open, Close, Volume and Adj Close:

 What column are you interested in?
 (High, Low, Close, Open, Volume, Adj Close)